GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	This check looks for symbolic links in the set of pushed files.
 If the check finds a symbolic link the push will be rejected.

 	The default value is false.
 This means the check will not be executed.

+	This option is *not* inherited by child projects.

+plugin.@PLUGIN@.rejectSubmodule
+:	Reject submodules.

+	This check looks for submodules in the set of pushed commits.
+If the check finds a submodule the push will be rejected.

+	The default value is false.
+This means the check will not be executed.